blocky/attestation-service-examples/time_weighted_average_price/attest_fn_call/README.md

 which shows you how to collect three price samples at 1 second intervals and then compute a TWAP from the collected samples.

-The output of the `make twap` should show the attested TWAP of WETH similar to:
+The output of the `make twap` should show the attested TWAP of wrapped ETH similar to:

 ```json
 {